-Police pursuit: Eight injured as fleeing car crashes into innocent motorist
+Police pursuit: Six injured as fleeing car crashes into innocent motorist in Christchurch

 He said a number of people from both vehicles suffered serious injuries.

-A St John spokesman said eight people were taken to hospital including three in a critical condition, two seriously injured and three others with moderate injuries.
+A St John spokesman said six people were taken to hospital including two in a critical condition, three seriously injured and one person with moderate injuries.

 "We have no indication who was from what vehicle or age or gender of the patients," the spokesman said.